leloq/load-forecasting-with-heatpumps/README.md

 We publish most forecasting methods, our benchmarking pipeline, all feature-engineered and selected data, as well as our final results of the paper "The impact of heat pumps on day-ahead energy community load forecasting" (Semmelmann et al., 2024) in this repository.
 We encourage fellow researchers and practitioners to use our pipeline to benchmark novel load forecasting methods for households, heat pumps and energy communuities featuring heat pumps and regular load.

+### How to benchmark your own models against the results

 1. **Data Preparation**: Use the dataframes `Feature Selection aggregated energy community load.pkl`, `Feature Selection aggregated heat pump load.pkl`, and `Feature Selection aggregated household load.pkl` to predict whole energy community (`Comb`), heat pump (`HP`), and household (`HH`) loads.

 2. **Model Training and Prediction**: